 - 10 fresh basil leaves thinly sliced

-- To make the dressing, whisk together the extra virgin olive oil, vinegar, garlic, mustard, salt, and pepper, for about 20 seconds, until emulsified.
+- To make the dressing, whisk together the extra virgin olive oil, lemon juice, garlic, mustard, salt, and pepper, for about 20 seconds, until emulsified.

 - Place the zucchini ribbons in a bowl, and toss with the dressing.